Is dry January worth it?

 is never nice.
 So, if you’re thinking of taking part in Dry January, but still

-want to socialise, it can be worth thinking about what else you can do with your friends and family.
+want to socialise, it can be worth thinking about what else you can do instead.

 While there aren’t any negative consequences on your health